Valt1-0/Railroad/README.md

 npm install

 # 3. Change your "MONGODB_URI"
-Generate a MongoDB Compas database and paste it in the .env
+Generate a MongoDB Atlas database and paste it in the .env

 # 4. Run the API in a terminal
 npm run start